 Trivia for The Killing of a Sacred Deer

 - Second collaboration between Yorgos Lanthimos and Colin Farrell, the first being The Lobster (2015).

 - Acting for the 1st time in his 67 years, Cincinnati native Michael Trester as the Elderly Man converses with Colin Farrell, Nicole Kidman and Bill Camp in a scene at a medical convention banquet.

-- Nicole Kidman and Colin Farrell quickly began working together on The Beguiled (2017) only a few weeks later they wrapped filming on this film.
+- Nicole Kidman and Colin Farrell began working together on The Beguiled (2017).
+Only a few weeks later they wrapped filming on this film.
 Both films would go on to be in competition for the Palme d'Or at the 2017 Cannes Film Festival and both would win awards in the official competition ("The Beguiled" won the Directing award for Sofia Coppola while "The Killing of a Sacred Deer" shared the Screenplay award with Lynne Ramsay's You Were Never Really Here (2017)).

 - Colin Farrell admittedly felt nauseous after reading the script for the film.